 A.2.2 BUDGET AND FINANCIAL AFFAIRS:

-Preparation and monitoring of the budget according to the Financial Regulations and implementing rules, acting as an internal control; ex-ante financial verification of commitments, payments, recovery orders; initiation of credit operations and transfers; advice to EMSA staff in financial and budgetary issues.
+Ex-ante financial verification of commitments, payments, recovery orders; invoice registration; provision of budget overviews; drafting of amending budgets; initiation of credit operations and transfers; updates of relevant manuals, guidelines, templates and procedures; advice to EMSA staff in financial and budgetary issues.

 A.2.3 FACILITIES AND LOGISTICS

-A.2.3 provides mail handling, transport, print and facility management services.
-It is also responsible for the supervision and coordination of contractors regarding cleaning, maintenance and the security of the premises.
+Mail handling, transport, print and facilities and logistics management services.
+Supervision and coordination of contractors regarding cleaning, maintenance and the security of the premises.